-A LOMED (Learning Opportunity for Milwaukee Educators) program offered by the Coalition for Jewish Learning and co-sponsored by Jewish Museum Milwaukee.
+A LOMED (Learning Opportunity for Milwaukee Educators) program offered by the Coalition for Jewish Learning and in partnership with Jewish Museum Milwaukee and Women’s Philanthropy of the Milwaukee Jewish Federation.
 In connection with Luba Lukova: Designing Justice, an exhibit on display at the Jewish Museum Milwaukee, September 17 – January 31, 2020.

 More about Maid: Hard Work, Low Pay and A Mother’s Will to Survive by Stephanie Land

 Evicted meets Nickel and Dimed in Stephanie Land’s memoir about working as a maid, a beautiful and gritty exploration of poverty in America.
 Includes a foreword by Barbara Ehrenreich.